Boomerangz/ultime/README.md

 # ULTIME

-## Your 2K18 Ultimate Redis  Golang-powered alternative
+## Your 2K18 Ultimate Golang-powered alternative to REDIS

 #### *(Not really)*

 ### Install: